-By decoding the meanings of these tattoos, correctional staff can improve their situational awareness and enhance security for themselves and their colleagues.
+Through the decoding of the meanings of these tattoos, correctional staff can improve their situational awareness and security for themselves and their co workers.
 Here are 15 prison tattoos and their meanings:

 1. 1488 Tattoo: Symbol of White Supremacy